 Click the Delete button at the top of the page to delete the load balancer.

 In the Delete load balancer dialog, select the associated backend service and health check resources.

 Click the Delete Load Balancer button to delete the load balancer and its associated resources.

 Delete your Compute Engine managed instance group

 To delete a Compute Engine instance group:

 - In the GCP Console, go to the Instance groups page.

-- Click the checkbox next to the instance group you want to delete.
+- Click the checkbox for the instance group you want to delete.

-- Click Delete delete at the top of the page to delete the instance group.
+- Click Delete delete to delete the instance group.